hossein1376/English-Persian-Kindle-Custom-Dictionary/.src/README.md

 The defined word/expression and its inflections are placed between the <‌idx:orth‌> and </idx:orth> tags.

-Inflections are placed between the <‌idx:infl‌> and </idx:infl> tags.
-Each inflection itself is put between the two quotation mark inside the <idx:iform value=""‌> and it ends with the </idx:iform> tag.
+Each inflection is placed inside <idx:iform value="" /> between the two quotation marks.
+Repeat this tag for as many inflections as there are.

 The definition goes right after the </idx:orth> tag.
 I had inserted a <‌p‌> tag for better readability.